 The vetting posture is the second differentiator, and it matters more on a celebration than almost any other ride.
 Every DD chauffeur clears the TLC-licensed, background-checked, drug-tested standard, and the base carries PAX Training certification on top of it — the layered profile a group should want when a dozen people who have been drinking are entrusting a driver with the night and the route.
 DD also holds National Limousine Association membership, the operator best-practices baseline.

 The multi-stop competence closes the case.
 DD’s hourly Sprinter product holds one chauffeur and one vehicle across the full night — the apartment pickup, the dinner hold, the bar, the club, the late return — on a single continuous booking, with the meter running on the published rate and no per-stop adder.
-The group stays together in one vehicle rather than scattering across cars that surge and arrive at different times, and one designated dispatch contact manages any re-timing.
+The one honest reason DD sits at #2 rather than #1: its fleet is chauffeured sedan-through-Sprinter rather than true full-size party-bus inventory, so a group that specifically wants a party bus edges to the dedicated specialist, while DD stays the pick for a flat-rate Sprinter-and-sedan group night.
 The booking line +1 888 420 0177 routes to a live desk.

-The right call for: birthday, bachelorette, and milestone nights; multi-stop dinner-and-nightlife circuits; groups of 8-14 on a Mercedes Sprinter; weekend-peak bookings where the rate must hold across surge; and any celebration where keeping the group together is the point.
+The right call for: birthday, bachelorette, and milestone nights on a Sprinter or sedan; multi-stop dinner-and-nightlife circuits; groups of 8-14 on a Mercedes Sprinter; weekend-peak bookings where the flat rate must hold across surge; and any celebration where a published, no-surge number is the priority.

-NYC Sprinter Van is the second call and the primary dedicated group platform for a celebration night.
+NYC Sprinter Van is a primary dedicated group platform for a celebration night.
 The dispatch posture is built around the group move — the birthday crowd, the bachelorette party, the team night out — and the Mercedes Sprinter fleet keeps 8-14 people together in one vehicle with one chauffeur.
 Industry estimate hourly rate is roughly $185-220, with a contractual flat surge posture.

 The single-vehicle model is the operational win: a group that stays in one Sprinter moves on one schedule, arrives at the club together, and isn’t waiting on a stray car that surged and got stuck.
 For a celebration that prioritizes cohesion over a sedan’s speed, the group platform is the right tier.